NAEP Arts Assessment (2016)

 Nation’s Arts Report Card

-The release of the 2016 NAEP Arts Assessment Report, also known as the Nation’s Arts Report Card, was released on April 25 by the National Assessment Governing Board in a live webinar event at the John F. Kennedy Center for the Performing Arts.
+The 2016 NAEP Arts Assessment Report, also known as the Nation’s Arts Report Card, was released on April 25, 2017 by the National Assessment Governing Board in a live webinar event at the John F. Kennedy Center for the Performing Arts.
 NAEA Executive Director Deborah B. Reeve, Chief Learning Officer Dennis Inhulsen, and Policy/Legislative Liaison Kathi R. Levin, were in attendance as well as many leaders from other national arts education organizations, the Arts Education Partnership, the National Endowment for the Arts, the U. S. Department of Education, Maryland and Virginia State Departments of Education, and Washington Metropolitan area arts education organizations.

 Detailed information about the NAEP Arts Assessment, including the report, background on the methodologies used, and the findings can be found on these two websites: